makandra/katapult/README.md

     web_ui.action :custom_action, method: :post, scope: :member
     web_ui.action :other_action, method: :get, scope: :collection

-### Crud
-Shortcut for creating a model together with a WebUI with CRUD actions.

-    crud 'Customer' do |customer|
-      customer.attr :name
-    end

 ### Navigation
 Generates a main menu with links to the index pages of all WebUIs.